 Opening Hours: 7 am to 7 pm, the ticket counter closes at 5 pm though.
 It’s possible to visit the Lion Rock for sunset viewing, but not for sunrise viewing.

-Spot 3: Up above the Lion’s Paw
+Spot 3: Looking from above on the Lion’s Paw

 Lion Rock has 4 different layers.
 The top part of the rock is a cap of quartz-feldspar gneiss, and this is where the palace complex is located.
 To me, the best time to climb the lion rock is in the afternoon at around 4 pm because it was way too hot to do so in the afternoon, and the rock captures the best lighting since visitors usually enter the site on the west side and the pathways to the rock summit through the Boulder Garden leads to the southwest base of the main rock.